matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Create dashboards that include four golden signals**

 - Latency: Amount of time it takes to serve a request.
-- Traffic: How much demand is placed on your system.
+- Traffic: How much demand placed on your system.
 - Error: Indicate the number of failed requests.
-- Saturation: How full your app is, or what resources are being stretched in reaching target capacity.
+- Saturation: How full your app is, or what resources being stretched in reaching target capacity.

 ### Identifying and Troubleshoot Performance Issues